Areas of Application

 Temperature Sensor Bore

-Temperature Sensor Bore Location
+Schematic of Temperature Sensor Bore Position

 Height Tolerances H1 and H2